nicolemon/snote/README.md

     - `ext` default extension for any notes
     - `template` (optional) default template for new notes

-Global settings can be overwritten at a notebook level.
+All global settings can be overwritten at a notebook level.

 ### Notebooks